Wrestlers detained after scuffle as Delhi Police thwarts protest near new Parliament, clears sit-in site at Jantar Mantar | Law-Order

 ''The detained protesting wrestlers will not be allowed to continue with their dharna at Jantar Mantar.
 The entire protest venue at Jantar Mantar has been cleared,'' Pathak said.

-Taking to Twitter, Olympic medallist Sakshi Malik, however, vowed to continue their protest at Jantar Mantar.
+Taking to Twitter, Olympic medallist Sakshi Malik, however, vowed to continue their sit-in at Jantar Mantar.

 ''Our movement is not over.... we will start our satyagraha at Jantar Mantar.
 In this country, there will be no dictatorship but there will be satyagraha held by women wrestlers,'' she tweeted in Hindi.